 Ronda qualified with a 2:2 grading in her social worker degree in 2008.
 Her placements included working at a secure training centre with young offenders, looked after children's mental health team and also worked with adults with learning disabilities.
 Ronda has undertaken voluntary work in the community with older people.
 She has a wealth of experience in working in a variety of settings with the public.
-Ronda has been supervising social worker at Hythe House since September 2008.
+Ronda has been supervising social worker at Hythe House since qualifying as a social worker in September 2008.